emurillojr/node-paypal-sdk-sample/README.md

-# node-paypal-sdk-sample
+# Node.js Paypal REST SDK Sample
-A Sample of how to use the PayPal REST SDK with Node.js
+Example showing how to use the Paypal REST SDK with Node.js to take a payment